eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 2. The User uses the private key stored on their secure device to sign the challenge and sends this back to the service.
 3. The service verifies that the signature on the challenge can be verified using the registered public key.
 If the signature verifies and the origin matches the expected origin, the User is considered authenticated and thereby granted access to the service.

-### 4.2 Introduction to [WebAuthn]
+### 4.2 Introduction to [W3C WebAuthn]

 #### 4.2.1 Overview

-[WebAuthn] defines an API for the creation and use of Passkeys.
+[W3C WebAuthn] defines an API for the creation and use of Passkeys.
 Conceptually, in addition to the User, there are four different logical components in this specification:

 - **Relying Party Server:** The Relying Party that wishes to offer a service based on authentication using Passkeys.
 - **Relying Party Client:** The program provided by the Relying Party that runs in the Client of the User and communicates with the Relying Party Server.
 The Relying Party Client is typically some JavaScript code, provided by the Relying Party, that runs on the Client (i.e., browser).